WAN-Solutions/wan24-Core/README.md

 given source and target objects.
 If `false` was returned, a mapping would simply be skipped.

+Another possibility for working with conditions is to override the `MapAttribute` and return `true` for `HasMappingCondition` and override the `MappingCondition<tSource, tTarget>` method.
+As soon as the `HasMappingCondition` property returns `true`, the `MappingCondition<tSource, tTarget>` method is being called during mapping of the attribute related proprety.

 **NOTE**: If an expression condition was given, the mapping has to be compiled before it can be used!